NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

 0 <= 1 - G1 - G2 <= 1.
 These constraints are implemented in sbpy via the
 `bounds` parameter of `~astropy.modeling.Parameter` and the `ineqcons` parameter of `~astropy.modeling.Model`.
-Some fitters, such as `astropy.modeling.LevMarLSQFitter`, doesn't support constrained fit via the `ineqcons` parameter, though.
+Some fitters, such as `astropy.modeling.LevMarLSQFitter`, do not support constrained fit via the `ineqcons` parameter, though.

   >>> import numpy as np